kstenerud/concise-encoding/DESIGN.md

 NUL is a troublesome character in many languages, but it's still a valid codepoint and must be supported somehow.
 On the other hand, it's an exploitable security hole in systems that are unprepared for it.

-As a compromise, decoders convert NUL to [`c0 80`] by default in order to sidestep the NUL termination problem.
+As a compromise, decoders convert NUL to [`c0 80`] on systems that cannot have NUL in strings in order to sidestep the NUL termination problem.

 ### Whitespace